nhatsmrt/nhatsmrt.github.io/index.md

 # Introduction
 I am Nhat Pham, an aspiring computer scientist, a machine learning enthusiast, and a functional programmer.
-Currently, I am a Computer Science and Data Science student at the University of Maryland, College Park, and a Software Engineering Intern at Verta.AI.
-Previously, I was a Data Science and Statistics student at the University of Washington, Seattle.
+Currently, I am a Computer Science and Data Science student at the University of Maryland, College Park.
+Previously, I was a Data Science and Statistics student at the University of Washington, Seattle, and a Software Engineering Intern at Verta.

-My main interest is building functional, scalable, data-driven machine learning applications.
+My main interest is building scalable distributed systems, as well as data-driven machine learning applications.
 You can find my CV [here](CV_SWE.pdf), my UW transcript [here](UWUnofficialTranscript.pdf), and my UMD transcript [here](Testudo%20-%20Unofficial%20Transcript.pdf).

 Below is a summary of some of my most recent works and projects.